 b.
 Market development strategy.
 According to the text and Figure 2-5, this marketing strategy involves selling current products to new markets.
-For Ben & Jerry's, this could involve selling super-premium ice cream to Brazil.
+For Ben & Jerry's, this could involve selling super-premium ice cream such as its Bonnaroo Buzz flavor, to Brazil.